-If, according to the flight plan, the flight from point A to point B will take three hours and twelve minutes, the block flying time estimation will be fixed to compensate for the time that will be spent pushing back from the gate, taxiing to the runway, and waiting to park at the destination airport.
-This way we can know exactly how long to plan for time en route, to maximize even those first and last half-hour periods of potential laptop work that could otherwise be lost.
+If according to the flight plan, the flight from point A to point B will take three hours and twelve minutes, the block flying time estimation will be adjusted to compensate for the time that will be spent pushing back from the gate, taxiing to the runway, and waiting to park at the destination airport.
+This way, we can know exactly how long to plan for time en route, to maximize even those first and last half-hour periods of potential laptop work that could otherwise be lost.

-At any airport there can be a large volume of aircraft movement and ground operation going on simultaneously and, since safety is always the top priority, the flight crew plans accordingly.
+At any airport, there can be a large volume of aircraft movement and ground operations going on simultaneously, and, since safety is always the top priority, the flight crew plans accordingly.
 By scheduling block flying time, enough time is allotted between first movement and actual lift-off so that safety corners are not cut by otherwise rushing to the runway to begin.

 - Instrument Meteorological Conditions | Paramount Business Jets